-James D. Agresti is the president of Just Facts, a think tank dedicated to researching and publishing verifiable facts about public policy issues.
+James D. Agresti is the president of Just Facts, a think tank dedicated to publishing thoroughly researched facts about public policy issues.

 Radio: He has been a guest on the Jim Engster Show (NPR), the George Jarkesy Show (nationally syndicated), It's a New Day!
 (WFYL), Everyday Heroes (Wall Street Business Network), the Exceptional Conservative Show (WNJC), the Rod Arquette Show (KNRS), the Rob Schilling Show (WINA), and numerous other programs.

 Print: Jim has authored op-eds that have been published by the Wall Street Journal, the Daily Caller, Gale Cengage Learning, the Foundation for Economic Education, the Washington Examiner, Life News, the Reason Foundation, Hot Air, the Jefferson Policy Journal, Crisis Magazine, American Thinker, TheBlaze, and many other publications.

 Speaking Engagements: He has spoken in numerous venues and has been the keynote speaker for events at Brown University, Morris County College, varied churches, and the Manhattan Libertarian Party.

 Jim has conducted extensive research on the following issues and is able to share his knowledge with diverse audiences ranging from elementary school students to policy analysts.

 Jim Agresti is married to an amazing woman and has two wonderful children.
 He is also grateful to have a tremendous extended family and loyal friends, some for more than 30 years.

 Jim was an avid wrestler in high school and was the President of Delta Tau Delta fraternity at Brown University.

 He enjoys good food, motorcycling, working out, and coaching wrestling.